10+1 REAL questions/statements about the hijab I have encountered the past month:-

 when you’re honest, some people may think that you’re lying. and when you aren’t saying anything, they may assume the worst of your thoughts. when you say you’re happy, they may try to bring you down. and when you appear to be confident, they may try to instill doubt in your heart. when you’re trying to do good, they may try to tempt you away from it. and when you’re being kind to them, they may take advantage of it.

 and that’s life. :)

-if you find that it’s not good, don’t do it.
+love what you’re doing. and find purpose in your actions. if you find that it’s not good, don’t do it.